Outdoor terraces, brunch, cocktails and more

 From the welcoming spaces of Dishoom Shoreditch and the Boundary’s Rooftop Orangery to the wide, outdoor terraces of Yauatcha City and Beany Green via Mrs Fogg’s Dockside Drinkery & Distillery, take some time out to enjoy the best of the city’s sharing plates, carefully made cocktails, dim sum, open grills and more.

-For relaxed days and nights out, we’ve created a guide to some of the best places to eat outside near Liverpool Street – an unmissable corner of London’s food world.
-From alfresco terraces to drinks with a view, discover the best outdoor spots for summer 2020.
+For relaxed days and festive nights out, we’ve created a guide to some of the best places to eat outside near Liverpool Street – an unmissable corner of London’s food world.
+From alfresco terraces to drinks with a view, discover the best outdoor spots for winter 2020.

 1. Dim-sum and cocktails on Yauatcha City's outdoor terrace, EC2M 2QS